 Florida Statutes § 400.0233 provides a nursing home pre-suit notice and investigation process by which plaintiffs must present their claim.
 While the legal process requires precise compliance standards for injured plaintiffs, it also sets up a framework for defendant cooperation.

-After receiving a notice, a self-insured nursing home or a nursing home insurer must conduct a good faith investigation and respond in writing to the allegations.
+After receiving a notice, a self-insured nursing home or an insurer must conduct a good-faith investigation and respond in writing to the allegations.
 They have a limited time to make a settlement offer or reject the claim.
 This makes it easier for an injured plaintiff and their family to make decisions about filing a lawsuit or pursuing other legal actions.

 The claim process includes: